Y2J2142/Marshall/README.md

 # Marshall
-SImple peformance monitor based on WMILib
+Simple peformance monitor based on WMILib

+For now WMILib.dll has to be manually put in the root of the project :(